Donders-Institute/infant-cluster-effectsize/README.md

 predictive models of a changing environment.
 Developmental cognitive neuroscience, 38, 100680, https://doi.org/10.1016/j.dcn.2019.100680.

-The raw EEG dataset will become available at https://doi.org/10.34973/gvr3-6g88 upon publication.
+The raw EEG dataset is available at https://doi.org/10.34973/gvr3-6g88.

-The processed EEG data (in MATLAB and BIDS format) will become available at https://doi.org/10.34973/g4we-5v66 upon publication.
+The processed EEG data (in MATLAB and BIDS format) is available at https://doi.org/10.34973/g4we-5v66.

 The MATLAB code should be executed as follows